Manufacturing Technology Trends That Will Change Your Life

-Industrial manufacturers must become more active players in the technology environment, seeking expertise outside the industry in order to develop equipment connectivity, data analysis, and software.
+Industrial manufacturers must become more active players in technology environment, seeking expertise outside the industry in order to develop equipment connectivity, data analysis, and software.
 One industrial company has aligned with a wide range of technology firms to create a dedicated cloud-based platform that can run industrial workplaces.
 But these collaborations are not without risk.
-Leaders have to balance the practice of close collaboration with strategic partners against the need to stay flexible in contracting and partner selection, all while maintaining their hold on their markets.
+Leaders have to balance the practice of close collaboration with strategic partners against the need to stay flexible in contracting and partner selection, all while maintaining a hold on their markets.

 Operational Data Mining

-If connected machines are to be the backbone of industry in the near future, manufacturers will have to figure out how to manage the data coming from an avalanche of sensors, integrated equipment and platforms, and faster information processing systems.
-There is a critical need to hire people who can mine this information and work more closely with customers to use the data to improve equipment performance and open new revenue streams.
+If connected machines are to be the backbone of industry in the near future, manufacturers will have to find out how to manage data coming from an avalanche of sensors, integrated equipment and platforms, and faster information processing systems.
+There is a critical need to hire people who can mine this information and work closely with customers to use the data to improve equipment performance and open new revenue streams.

 Talent Development and Retention Strategies